bbenz/app30-docs/README.md

 ### Introduction to Containers and Docker

-[Containerization](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/container-docker-introduction/)is an approach to software development in which an application or service, its dependencies, and its configuration (abstracted as deployment manifest files) are packaged together as a container image.
+[Containerization](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/container-docker-introduction/) is an approach to software development in which an application or service, its dependencies, and its configuration (abstracted as deployment manifest files) are packaged together as a container image.
 The containerized application can be tested as a unit and deployed as a container image instance to the host operating system (OS).

 ![containers](images/image1.png)